rogosher/Arduboy/README.md

 Arduboy Library
 ===============
+The Arduboy Library provides a programming interface for the creation of games and applications that run on the Arduboy handheld device.
+The Arduboy is supported by the Arduino platform and is powered by an Atmel ATmega32u4 MCU.
 This documentation provides provides instructions for installing and using the Arduboy Library.

 ## Using the Library
 To use the Arduboy library, it must be installed and then included in your project.